 During the school year, we offer a fellowship meal at 5:00.
-Following dinner is AWANA for the kids at 6:00, Trek for middle-school students, and Journey for high school students (Journey is from 6:30 to 7:30).
-It all wraps up by 8:00.
+Following dinner is AWANA for the kids at 6:00, Trek for middle-school students, and Journey for high school students.
+It all wraps up before 8:00.
 If you've never attended our fellowship meal before, the first time is free.
 After that it's $2 for kids, $4 for adults, or $8 for the whole family!

 More specific information about our Sunday school classes and other Bible studies we offer can be found under the Ministries page.
 Also information about using the building for other occasions, such as weddings, funerals, or otherwise.
 Info about baptism, membership, and the ordinances we practice are found below.

 - Congregational Psalm

 - Worship in Singing

 - Closing Song

 A few years ago, we donated our old pews and replaced them with more comfortable chairs.
 This also made our sanctuary into a multi-purpose room so the AWANA kids could use it for games on Wednesday night when the weather gets cold.